Projected XI example

 When a predicted lineup is still in a gated window, the page does not just go blank.
 You can still see that lineup coverage exists, how confident the prediction is, and whether there is useful pre-match information waiting behind the unlock.

-That gives you enough context to decide whether to sign up for earlier access or upgrade for the earliest possible read, without pretending the lineup is already public.
+That gives you enough context to decide whether to create a free account for the 8-hour window or upgrade for access as soon as predictions are published, without pretending the lineup is already public.

 Once the public window opens, everyone can read the lineup normally.
 And once real starters are known, confirmed lineups are treated as confirmed information rather than premium mystery.